 V Jump - Monthly magazine focused on video games, acards and card games, but had works such as Digimon World Re: Digitize Encode, Yu-Gi-Oh! and Shin Megami Tensei IV.
 (391,667)

-Besides the Jump Comics The Shueisha publishes other manga magazines such as Bessatsu Margaret (known as Betsuma) a monthly shōjo manga magazine some of his famous works are Pray Monogatari, Kimi ni todoke and Ookami Shoujo.
+beyond Jump Comics a Shueisha publishes other manga magazines such as Bessatsu Margaret (known as Betsuma) a monthly shōjo manga magazine some of his famous works are My Love Story and From Me to You and Ookami Shoujo.
 (225.000)

 We also have the Margaret which is a biweekly shoujo magazine created in 1963.
 Works: Hana Yori Dango and Hikari no Densetsu.
 (100.000)